luk3yx/miniirc/README.md

 | `miniirc.ver`                 | A tuple containing version information.   |
 | `miniirc.version`             | The `CTCP VERSION` reply, can be changed. |

+The version numbering system should be similar to [SemVer](https://semver.org/), however backwards compatibility is preserved where possible when major releases change.

 ## Working examples/implementations

 There is a working example and stdinbot (dumps stdin to an IRC channel) on